 Google Slides Orientation: When to Use Landscape and Portrait Mode?

-Both landscape and portrait mode have their own advantages and disadvantages.
+Both landscape and portrait mode have their own advantages.
 If you’re not sure which one to use, here are some things to consider:

 - It’s the most common setting and compatible with most projectors and screens.